mmbman/Katagiri/1979-06-09-Fukanzazengi-Talk-1.md

 So first of all, you have to make arrangement of zazen and you, circumstances and the sensory world; you have to arrange all things.
 And then, if you arrange all circumstances, [as I told you], then you should take care of zazen, with egolessness.

 At that time, the practice of egolessness is to throw away yourself into zazen, perfectly [in the flow of] zazen.
 Offer your body and mind to zazen completely.
 At that time, there is no self.
-No-self.
+No self.
 But if you completely offer yourself to zazen, that zazen helps you, simultaneously.

-That egolessness, based on the spirit of throwing away, offering yourself into zazen, is based on the help of *samadhi*.
+That egolessness, based on the spirit of throwing [yourself] away, offering yourself into zazen, is based on the help of *samadhi*.
 [You can only] throw away into zazen; at that time, you cannot do it without *samadhi*: one-pointedness.

 If you want to practice *samadhi*, one-pointedness, you have to make arrangement of circumstances.
 Cease all affairs and all involvements.
 There is no chance to *involve* in the sound of the cars, and trees, birds, whatever.
 Throw away everything, and then you can really focus on just one object.
 This is *samadhi*.
 If you practice *samadhi*, if you are right in the middle of *samadhi*, very naturally there is the practice of egolessness, because you can offer yourself to zazen.